walterhiggins/WMPJS/book-outline.md

     Drone.extend( monolith );

 Having declared the *monolith()* function we turn it into a Drone method using the *Drone.extend()* function which takes a function and turns it into a method effectively attaching that function to itself so it can form part of a chain of calls.
 The Drone is extensible - it is capable of taking on new blueprints and building using those blueprints.
 When you add a new function to the Drone using the *extend()* method it is as if the function were an integral part of the Drone.
-As if by magic, the function becomes global and chainable and can be chained with any other Drone methods:
+As if by magic, the function becomes global and chain-able and can be chained with any other Drone methods:

     /js box(blocks.gold).fwd(2).monolith().fwd(4).turn().fwd(4).monolith()